MasterSunne/chess/notes.md

 if it's not then use the built-in isInstance method to check that the 2nd is an instance of the same class as the first object.
 If it is then continue to compare internal variables for equality.

+# Anonymous Inner Classes
+The code looks weird and unconventional but these were invented for event handlers and are really useful for keeping code close to where it's needed/defined.

+# I/O
+Input stream is used to read bytes sequentially from a data src FileInputStream
+PipedInputStream (read data from a thread) URLConnection.getInputStream() allows you to connect a client and read data from server HttpExchange.getRequestBody() allows the server to read data from a client ResultSet.getBinaryStream(int columnIndex)